 We can’t simply ignore the convenience brought to our lives by the miracle of the internet.
 All our daily tasks have a higher quality and speed thanks to the internet.
 However, we shouldn’t forget some serious downsides of it.

 According to the Ofcom report, almost every 5-15 children gone online in 2020.
 These numbers show how even 5-year-old kids are exposed to online dangers.
-Although, there are some practical methods you can try out to lessen the threats and make sure about your kid’s online safety.
+Although, there are some practical methods you can try out to lessen the threats and make sure about your child’s online safety.

 Recognize the Risks